 Graduate Excellence - Delivering the UK's first engineering degree for food and drink manufacturing

-That is why a MEng Food Engineering degree course is being developed by the
+In 2014 a MEng Food Engineering degree course was developed by the

 Food and Drink Federation; the National Skills Academy for Food and Drink and